lgtm-migrator/projet-friedli_jaquier_kaelin_pavicevic/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  new    Init a new static website. clean  Clean the generated content. build  Build the static website. serve  Serve the static website.
+  new     Init a new static website. clean   Clean the generated content. build   Build the static website. serve   Serve the static website. publish Publish the folder to a github repository.
 ```

 ## Commandes disponibles